DunZek/ProgrammingFromTheGroundUp/2_computer_architecture/README.md

 	- You would be trying to access 20 * 1 + 9123478 = memory-location 9123487.

 ### Going Further
-- What are the minimum number of addressing modes needed for computation?
+#### What are the minimum number of addressing modes needed for computation?
 - One, direct-addressing mode.

-- Why include addressing modes that aren't strictly needed?
+#### Why include addressing modes that aren't strictly needed?
 - Optimization.
 - Ease.

-- Research and then describe how pipelining (or one of the other complicating factors) affects the fetch-execute cycle.
+#### Research and then describe how pipelining (or one of the other complicating factors) affects the fetch-execute cycle.
+- Un-pipelined instruction cycles performs sequentially and finishes instructions one after another.
+- Meanwhile, pipelining allows instruction cycles to perform concurrently or even in parallel: decoding, execution, and fetching of an instruction can occur all at once.

-- Research and then describe the tradeoffs between fixed-length instructions and variable-length instructions.
+#### Research and then describe the tradeoffs between fixed-length instructions and variable-length instructions.
+- Using fixed-length instructions means representing every instruction using the same number of bytes (ex: ARM and SPARC uses 4).
+	- This however means that each individual instruction is limited to a certain complexity.
+	- Furthermore, compound operations take a lot more instructions to be encoded into.
+	- So, computers employing such kinds of fixed-length instructions are called a *Reduced Instruction Set Computer (RISC)* because the complexity of its instruction set is reduced.
+- Using fixed-length instructions means representing different instructions using different number of bytes; there is no constraint in how many bytes can be used to encode an instruction (ex: Intel CPUs, M68000 processors).
+	- This means that simpler operations can be encoded with fewer bytes.
+	- Furthermore, more complex operations can be encoded within a single instruction.
+	- Thus, a computer employing such instructions are called a *Complex Instruction Set Computer (CISC)*.

+Nevertheless, the power of a computer is dictated by how many things it can do at once.
+CISC and RISC computers have their own sets of advantages and disadvantages that enable the underlying circuitry to achieve multitasking.